 The Central Overland California and Pike’s Peak Express (C.O.C. & P.P.)
-(1860-1861) was formed by the transportation firm of Majors, Russell and Waddell in May 1860 when they acquired George Chorpenning’s contract for mail service from Utah to California.
-Also performing freighting and passenger service, it utilized its partner, William H. Russell’s, equipment and portions of his former Leavenworth & Pike’s Peak Express route as well as acquiring other lines running to Salt Lake City.
+(1860-1861) was formed by the transportation firm of Majors, Russell, and Waddell in May 1860 when they acquired George Chorpenning’s contract for mail service from Utah to California.
+Also performing freighting and passenger service, it utilized its partner, William H. Russell’s, equipment and portions of his former Leavenworth & Pike’s Peak Express route and acquired other lines running to Salt Lake City.

 However, the company faired very poorly, especially from the heavy losses of the Pony Express, which became obsolete upon the completion of the Transcontinental Telegraph.
 Afterward, the business ran out of cash, and company employees referred to C.O.C.& P.P.
 Express as “Clean Out of Cash and Poor Pay.”